AntoinePrv/Guard/README.md

 # Guard
-Checkpoint maker for optimization processes.
+Guard is a lightweight, universal and transparent checkpoint maker for optimization processes written in Python.